MicrosoftDocs/Viva/Viva/engage/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 The guest experience has limitations by design.
 Following is a list of limitations that applies to AzureAD-B2B guests in Yammer communities.

-- Guests cannot discover communities.
-Guests can access only the communities that they are invited into.
+- Guests can't discover communities.
+Guests can access only the communities that they're invited into.

-- Guests cannot create new communities in the network they are invited to.
+- Guests can't create new communities in the network they're invited to.

 - A guest can't be a community admin, nor can they change community settings like these:
   - Adding new members to the community and removing membership